iechor/docs/content/desktop/extensions-sdk/extensions/multi-arch.md

 - `linux/amd64`
 - `linux/arm64`

-Docker Desktop retrieves the extension image according to the user’s system architecture.
-If the extension does not provide an image that matches the user’s system architecture, Docker Desktop is not able to install the extension.
-As a result, users can’t run the extension in Docker Desktop.
+iEchor Desktop retrieves the extension image according to the user’s system architecture.
+If the extension does not provide an image that matches the user’s system architecture, iEchor Desktop is not able to install the extension.
+As a result, users can’t run the extension in iEchor Desktop.

 ## Build and push for multiple architectures

-If you created an extension from the `docker extension init` command, the `Makefile` at the root of the directory includes a target with name `push-extension`.
+If you created an extension from the `iechor extension init` command, the `Makefile` at the root of the directory includes a target with name `push-extension`.

-You can run `make push-extension` to build your extension against both `linux/amd64` and `linux/arm64` platforms, and push them to Docker Hub.
+You can run `make push-extension` to build your extension against both `linux/amd64` and `linux/arm64` platforms, and push them to iEchor Hub.

 For example: